You have two options when it comes to connecting to Wi-Fi on campus, Eduroam and eduroam.

 - Select eduroam from your list of available wireless networks.

-- Enter your Emerson username (or your full Emerson email address, if connecting to eduroam) and password to authenticate.
+- Enter your full Emerson email address (email@example.com) and your Emerson password

-- Accept and trust the certificate for our server clearpass.emerson.edu .
+- If prompted, accept and trust the certificate for our server clearpass.emerson.edu .

 Registering a Pesky Wireless Device